 Axtria is proud to recognize that our Principal Scientist, Dr. George A. Chressanthis, has been inducted into the Indiana University of Pennsylvania (IUP) College of Humanities and Social Sciences (CHSS) Hall of Distinction.
 On September 28, 2018, Dr. Chressanthis and other alumni from across the CHSS were inaugural initiates in the CHSS Hall of Distinction, an honor bestowed on less than 0.1% of CHSS graduates.

-This tri-blog series delves into the need, challenges, requisites and approaches to implementing an effective global segmentation & targeting (S&T) strategy.
-The upside of a standardized S&T strategy has been discussed in detail in the first blog of this series.
+This tri-blog series delves into the need, challenges, requisites and approaches to implementing an effective global segmentation & targeting (S&T) strategy in the life sciences industry.
+The upside of a standardized S&T strategy has been discussed in detail in the How Harmonized Global Segmentation & Targeting Can Enhance Customer Experiencefirst blog of this series.
 This second blog focusses on the components of a global S&T strategy needed for its success and dives into some best practices for implementation.